 Circle Things in the Living Room Worksheets

-2. Look at each group of pictures carefully and circle the one that best matches the word or description given.
-Make sure to choose the item that belongs or fits correctly based on what you know.
+2. Look at each group of pictures and circle the one that best matches the word or description.
+Choose the item that fits correctly based on your knowledge.

 Fill in the Blank Things in the Living Room Worksheets